-Planet Youth is one of several programs Council is involved in that focuses on drug and alcohol prevention and youth engagement.
-The programs are delivered in partnership with community agencies, including a formal partnership with Mountains Youth Services Team
+Planet Youth is one of several programs Council is involved in that advocates for community-led wellness of our young people, across a broad range of issues.
+The Planet Youth Blue Mountains program is being delivered in partnership with community agencies, including a formal partnership with Mountains Youth Services Team.

-Planet Youth is a world-renowned drug and alcohol prevention program that originated in Iceland and is now implemented in over 20 countries.
+Planet Youth is a world-renowned drug and alcohol prevention program that originated in Iceland and is now implemented in over 30 countries.
 The Project relies on active involvement from Local Government, schools, community organisations, parents, and other stakeholders in the community to drive community change.
+Get more information

 PROJECT PLANT IT